fuzzygroup/blog/_drafts/aws-tutorial-provisioning-a-rails-system-with-ansible.md

 # Testing Ansible Scripts

 One of the most interesting things about Ansible in my opinion is that you can test machine configuration using Vagrant.
 Since you can specify your hosts using an external inventory file, by substituting a separate inventory file that points to a series of local vagrant resources, you can speed up testing of your Ansible playbook in a very dramatic fashion.
 Dv talks about this in his [Ansible post](http://dasari.me/2016/08/26/ansible-for-aws-provisioning-configuration-management.html).

+From an ansible perspective vagrant is your staging environment.
+This is very different from normal Ruby thinking so I wanted to make sure it was explicitly identified.

 # Supporting Ansible in Your Rails Source Code Control Repo